Moffefe/MycoBox/docs/getting-started.md

 <controller-name>_AP
 ```

-A new controller is automatically assigned a unique controller name beginning with `FC`.
+A new controller is automatically assigned a unique name beginning with `FC`.

 For example: